verypleasentusername/blazium/README.md

 ## Free, open source and community-driven

-Blazium is completely free and open source under the very permissive [MIT license](https://mit-license.org).
+Blazium(WITH THE OLD LOGO) is completely free and open source under the very permissive [MIT license](https://mit-license.org).
 No strings attached, no royalties, nothing.
 The users' games are theirs, down to the last line of engine code.
 Blazium's development is fully independent and community-driven, empowering users to help shape their engine to match their